gearglow/ReptiliaWithATwist/The List.md

 "Down, girl.
 You're drooling a bit," she murmured into Hermione's ear.
 "Put your shields up and watch the boys make fools of themselves."

 Hermione's glazed look cleared up as she shook herself, and smiled thankfully at Elysia.
-Turning, the two of them watched as the Weasleys -- and Draco, though both Lucius and Mr. Weasley seemed unaffected -- postured absurdly.
+Turning, the two of them watched as the Weasleys -- and Draco, though Lucius Malfoy, Charlie, and Mr. Weasley all seemed unaffected -- postured absurdly.
 Even Ginny had started to stand, when the music stopped and the veela took their places on the sidelines.

 "*Ahem.* And now," Mr. Bagman said, his voice cracking at first, "the Irish National Team Mascots!"